nehajamle/LibraryData-CRUD/README.md

 # LibraryDataCRUD
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.12.

+CRUD operations on Library Data using Angular Framework and asp.net web api and SSMS SQL Server db

 ## Development server